-And for that reason, you can bank on this machine to function effectively on the usual thin materials such as vinyl, card, and paper.
+And for that reason, you can bank on the Silhouette Portrait 2 to function effectively on the usual thin materials such as vinyl, card, and paper.
 At the same time, you can comfortably give it some challenging tasks such as ones involving leather and craft foam.

 Once again, this translates into greater convenience and value for money.
 Ultimately you don’t want to end up stuck with a machine that struggles with any of the sturdier materials.
 Indeed, the Portrait 2 seems to be a bold and sturdy machine which is built to punch significantly above its weight.